Umuzi-org/ACN-syllabus/content/topics/reopening-pull-request/_index.md

 N.B!
 The pull request must not be merged, just closed.
 - Open your project on GitHub
+- Click on Pull requests
-- Go to Pull requests and add filter `is:closed`
+- Add filter `is:closed`
 - Choose the Pull Request you want to reopen
-- Select from checkbox and mark as Open.
+- Click on Reopen pull request